JanisBondars/Solutions2/README.md

 # **Functions:**

 ###### maxProfit():
-        Not implemented yet.
+        Not implemented yet!

 ###### stringCost():
-        Not implemented yet.
+        Not implemented yet!

 ###### incrementalMedian():
 1) Function 'incrementalMedian' creates an array 'median' which will hold all valid results.